Group Leader Updates

 If you have not reserved hotel rooms or need additional rooms, you may still reserve/request rooms through your NCYC portal.

-Excuse Absence Memo
+Excused Absence Memo

 Academics are important, and we know many students are involved in extracurricular activities, which makes NCYC participation challenging.
 If you have not already found it, we provide a memo to principals, coaches, and activity directors that students can use to request that their absence be excused.
-Coming Soon!

 Youth Ambassadors